 The Meets approximately every six weeks on Tuesday evening from 6:00-7:00 to discuss a book of the group’s choosing.
-We will meet Tuesday, October 30, 2018, to discuss Empty Mansions by Bill Dedman.
+We will meet Tuesday, January 29, 2019, to discuss Becoming Nicole by Amy Ellis Nutt.
 Please join our conversation about this book.
 Those interested in joining the book discussion group may call the Library Director at 582-6893.

 Readers Into Paranormal (RIP-pers) Book Group

 Meets first Tuesday of each month from 6:00-7:00 to discuss a different book each month.
-We will meet on Tuesday, November 6, 2018 to discuss The Darkest Thread by Jen Blood.
+We will meet on Tuesday, February 5, 2019, to discuss The Black Butterfly by Shirley Reva Vernick.
 Those interested in joining the book discussion group may call the Library at 582-3312.